NoBlackBoxes/LastBlackBox/course/bootcamp/day_2/README.md

 ### NB3 Build (power)

-- Watch this video: (mount NB3 power board...power with DC supply)
+- Watch this video: (mount NB3 power board...power with DC supply and test)
 - *Task 1*: Add a (regulated) 5 volt power supply to your robot

 ### NB3 Build (hindbrain)

-- Watch this video: (mount Arduino, connect to Host)
+- Watch this video: (mount Arduino, connect to Host, use Arduino IDE...blink)
 - *Task 1*: Mount and power your Arduino based hindbrain

-### Digital
+### Analog to Digital

 - Watch this video: (intro to digital electronics: comparators, ADCs, logic, memory)
 - *Task 2*: Blink led